Moscow

 Is health insurance provided while I’m working?

-You won’t have to pay huge sums for medical care in the USA — you’ll get reliable health insurance.
-We hope you’ll be in great health and won’t need it, but just in case: the total coverage is $150,000.
+You won’t have to pay huge sums for medical care in the USA — you’ll be covered by health insurance.
+Of course, we hope you’ll stay healthy and never need it, but just in case: the insurance provides up to $150,000 in coverage.

-How to lead a healthy lifestyle in America?
+How to live a healthy lifestyle in the U.S.?

-Work more, drink less soda (that’s what Americans call sweet carbonated drinks like Coca-Cola and Pepsi), bike to and from work, don’t overindulge in free food, and don’t be too lazy to cook proper meals at home sometimes.
+Work a lot, drink less soda (that’s what Americans call sweet carbonated drinks like Coca-Cola and Pepsi), ride your bike to and from work, don’t overindulge in free food, and don’t be too lazy to cook proper meals at home sometimes.

 Your schedule until summer